 h) Application for de-registration

-Taxpayers have a right to apply for de-registration for such taxes as VAT and Excise duty etc. where the tax obligation is removed or they no longer meet the threshold for registration.
+Taxpayers have the right to apply for de-registration for taxes such as VAT and Excise duty, etc., where the tax obligation is removed or they no longer meet the registration threshold.

 It is normal for a final tax audit to be conducted before tax de-registration to close the tax file.